 With Sabina Leonelli.
 A Critical Introduction to Data and Society provides analytical tools to understand the role of data in contemporary society and foster good data practices.
 It addresses the growing attention to the social embedding of data across different settings, from business to policy and government, from sports to health and climate change, and the challenges that such embedding brings both for the governance and regulation of data flows and for the technical management and use of data.
 It is an interdisciplinary introductory textbook for undergraduate that connects the phenomenon of datafication and related technologies to social, technological and economic change.
 Its conceptual framework relates ideas and principles with concrete cases, to help readers understand the growing importance of data in different spheres of knowledge production and its implications for a wide variety of sectors.

-With Selen Eren and Tessa van der Voort.
-In this project, pursued at Campus Fryslan of the University of Groningen, I examine how different actors use the interfaces to such infrastructures to know and intervene responsibly.
+In this project, pursued with Selen Eren at Campus Fryslan and in collaboration with team Theunis Piersma of the University of Groningen, I examine how different actors use the interfaces to such infrastructures to know and intervene responsibly.
 Knowledge infrastructures are essential to how we define and establish urgency around issues like climate change or loss of biodiversity, and they are also key to monitoring our progress in addressing these issues.

 At the heart of this research are questions about how values and practices are reinforced by current knowledge infrastructures, which adaptations are needed to develop more responsible and sustainable practices based on knowledge and how to make complex, multi-dimensional data tractable.
 The aim is better knowledge infrastructures, better in the sense that they bring issues of intention, responsibility and accountability to the forefront and that they garner sufficient trust and reliability to enable us to act.